Zalmotek/Arduino_Environmental_monitoring_with_arduino_pro/README.md

 ![InfluxDB Dashboard with the collected data](dashboard.jpg)

+The dashboard can be visualized by accessing the InfluxDB interface on the Portenta X8 IP on port 8086 in a browser on another computer (for example http://192.168.1.199:8086/).

 ## Getting Started

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.